UserSimCRS v2: Simulation-Based Evaluation for Conversational Recommender Systems: UserSimCRS v1

 UserSimCRS~\citep{Afzali:2023:WSDM} is a toolkit facilitating simulation-based evaluation of conversational recommender systems.
 It is built on top of DialogueKit,\footnote{\url{https://github.com/iai-group/DialogueKit}} a library providing dialogue management and evaluation functionalities, and comprises three main modules: \begin{itemize} \item \emph{Agenda-based user simulator}: The implementation of a modular agenda-based user simulator, which contains the logic to generate user responses based on the dialogue history and the user's model. \item \emph{User modeling}: Allows the definition of user models covering their preferences, the context, and their persona. \item \emph{Item collection}: Provides a unified representation of the possible items to recommend. \end{itemize} The evaluation process consists of four main steps.
 First, the experimental setup is defined, including the interaction model, the user population(s), and the evaluation metrics.
 In the subsequent steps, the user simulator is trained and a set of conversations is generated.
 Finally, the evaluation metrics (e.g., success rate and average number of turns) are computed.
 This method permits the relative comparison of different CRSs under the same conditions.

-While the toolkit is a valuable asset for the community, it has some limitations that may hinder its widespread adoption. \begin{itemize} \item \emph{Limited selection of user simulators}: The toolkit exclusively provides an agenda-based simulator.
+While the toolkit is a valuable asset for the community, we believe that the following limitations hinder its widespread adoption. \begin{itemize} \item \emph{Limited selection of user simulators}: The toolkit exclusively provides an agenda-based simulator.
 While foundational, this approach is becoming outdated and lacks the generative flexibility of LLM-based simulators, which are now prevalent and represent the current state-of-the-art research direction. \item \emph{Limited components for agenda-based simulator}: The original implementation of the agenda-based user simulator is modular; however, it relies on a supervised model for natural language understanding and a template-based model for response generation.
 This limits the diversity of the responses and requires training data to be effective. \item \emph{Lack of explicitly defined information need}: The preferences and values associated with the elicited slots are randomly sampled, which can lead to incoherent conversations.
-In theory, the user simulator should be initialized with an information need that guides the conversation and the user responses~\citep{Schatzmann:2007:NAACL}. \item \emph{Lack of support for benchmark datasets}: The toolkit provides a dataset to create a user simulator, but it is not widely used in the field.
+In theory, the user simulator should be initialized with an information need that guides the conversation and the user responses~\citep{Schatzmann:2007:NAACL}. \item \emph{Lack of support for benchmark datasets}: The toolkit provides a dataset based on the IAI MovieBot agent~\citep{Habib:2020:CIKM} to create a user simulator, but it is not widely used in the field.
 Hence, the preparation of popular benchmark datasets is left to the toolkit users which represents a significant burden. \item \emph{Limited selection of evaluation measures}: Evaluation functionalities in DialogueKit are limited to the computation of user satisfaction and average number of turns.
 The computation of other metrics, especially those related to recommendation and conversational quality, is the responsibility of the toolkit user (i.e., the CRS developer). \end{itemize} The objective of this work is to extend UserSimCRS to address these limitations.